swiss-territorial-data-lab/proj_vect_cadmap/README.md

 After post-processing, the projected vectorized results can be found in `output` folder.

+We provide an example [jupyter notebook](./scripts/evaluation.ipynb) to calculate the mIoU and Hausdorff Distances for vector-level assessment.

 ### Documentation
 The full documentation of the project is available on the STDL's technical website: **give link here...**